WooCommerce SEO: 10 Tips & Best Practices for Higher Rankings

 4. Implement Schema Markup

+Implementing schema markup means adding unique code to your website to help Google understand what your content is about.
 It’s like giving search engines a cheat sheet for your website.
-This code provides extra details about your content, like reviews, prices, or event information.
+This special code provides extra details about your content, like reviews, prices, or event information.

-5. Create XML Sitemaps
+6. Create XML Sitemaps

 In essence, think of XML sitemaps as digital guides that direct search engines to the whereabouts of all the content within your website.
-This strategic guidance is instrumental in enhancing your website’s visibility and securing better rankings in search engine results.
+This guidance is instrumental in enhancing your website’s visibility and securing better rankings in search engine results.

 local SEO for eCommerce

-6. Local SEO
+7. Local SEO

 This involves setting up your Google My Business profile with your address, phone number, and business hours.
-Local SEO also includes getting reviews from local customers.
+Local SEO also includes obtaining reviews from local customers.
 It helps your online store appear in Google Maps and local search results.

 7. Breadcrumb Navigation